 The 2015 Plan is a stock-based compensation plan that provides for discretionary grants of stock options, stock awards, stock unit awards and stock appreciation rights to key employees, non-employee directors and consultants.
-The material features of the 2015 Plan, as amended, are outlined below.
-The following description of the 2015 Plan, as amended, is a summary only and is qualified in its entirety by reference to the complete text of the 2015 Plan, as amended.
-Stockholders are urged to read the actual text of the 2015 Plan, as amended, in its entirety, which is appended to this Proxy Statement as Annex B.
+The material features of the 2015 Plan are outlined below.
+The following description of the 2015 Plan is a summary only and is qualified in its entirety by reference to the complete text of the 2015 Plan.
+Stockholders are urged to read the actual text of the 2015 Plan in its entirety, which is appended to this Proxy Statement as Annex B.

 Administration.
 The 2015 Plan is administered by our compensation committee of the board of directors (we refer to the body administering the 2015 Plan as the "Committee").
-The Committee has full authority to select the individuals who will receive awards under the 2015 Plan, determine the form and amount of each of the awards to be granted and establish the terms and conditions of awards.
+The Committee, which is comprised of directors who satisfy the non-employee director definition under Rule 16b-3 of the Securities Exchange Act of 1934, has full authority to select the individuals who will receive awards under the 2015 Plan, determine the form and amount of each of the awards to be granted and establish the terms and conditions of awards.

 Limit on Non-Employee Director Compensation.
-Under the 2015 Plan, the following limits will apply to non-employee directors.
+Under the 2015 Plan, the following limits apply to non-employee directors.
 The aggregate value of all compensation granted or paid, as applicable, to any individual for service as a non-employee director with respect to any calendar year, including awards granted under the 2015 Plan and cash fees paid to such non-employee director, will not exceed \$300,000 in total value.
 For purposes of these limitations, the value of awards is calculated based on the grant date fair value of such awards for financial reporting purposes.

 Number of Shares of Common Stock.
-As of the Record Date, 925,000 shares remain available for issuance under the 2015 Plan, which initially provided for up to 2,500,000 shares to be issued.
-If this proposal is approved, the number of shares of the common stock that may be issued under the 2015 Plan will be 4,500,000 (this includes the 2,000,000 share increase being requested in this proxy statement), of which 2,925,000 shares will be available for future issuance.
+As of the Record Date, 297,093 shares remain available for issuance under the 2015 Plan, which currently provides for up to 4,500,000 shares to be issued.
+If this proposal is approved, the number of shares of the common stock that may be issued under the 2015 Plan will be 10,500,000 (this includes the 6,000,000 share increase being requested in this proxy statement), of which 6,297,093 shares will be available for future issuance.

 Shares issuable under the 2015 Plan may be authorized but unissued shares or treasury shares.
 If there is a lapse, forfeiture, expiration, termination or cancellation of any award made under the Amended 2015 Plan for any reason, the shares subject to the award will again be available for issuance.
 Any shares subject to an award that are delivered to us by a participant, or withheld by us on behalf of a participant, as payment for an award or payment of withholding taxes due in connection with an award will not again be available for issuance, and all such shares will count toward the number of shares issued under the 2015 Plan.
 The number of shares of common stock issuable under the 2015 Plan is subject to adjustment, in the event of any reorganization, recapitalization, stock split, stock distribution, merger, consolidation, split-up, spin-off, combination, subdivision, consolidation or exchange of shares, any change in the capital structure of the company or any similar corporate transaction.
 In each case, the Committee has the discretion to make adjustments it deems necessary to preserve the intended benefits under the 2015 Plan.
 No award granted under the 2015 Plan may be transferred, except by will, the laws of descent and distribution.